NovaesJVO/J-EDA/README.md

 Despite the authors' efforts to release the prototypes without errors, there may be some problems.
 If you encounter any problems or wish to add new features, please contact us.

-**Quote**: If you download or use EDA for technical tests or anilis, we ask that you include the following reference:

-* Novaes, J.V.O; Santos, L. F. D; Traina, A.; Traina Jr., C; Bedo, M. V. N. SBBD 2019 Proceedings Satellite Events of the 34th Brazilian Symposium on Databases (SBBD) 2019: Pagina_Inicio-Pagina_Fim.
-Ceará, Brazil, October 7-10, 2019.

 ### 1. Minimum requirements ###